-If you want to get the funds back, simply have your friend send you a payment for the same amount, and you can transfer those funds back to your bank account.
+If you want to get the funds back, simply have your friend send you a payment for the same amount.

 Please note: if your payment feed indicates you sent your payment to a new user, you can follow the instructions here to cancel that payment.
 You’ll also be able to cancel any iMessage payments that you’ve sent and have not been redeemed using the same instructions.

 My payment says it went to a “New User” - what does that mean?

 Your payment went to an email address or phone number that isn’t associated with an active Venmo account.
 This means that you’ll need to have your friend add that information to their account, or take back the funds under “Incomplete” in the Venmo app.
 You can find instructions on how to take back the payment here.